 - florist tape

 These supplies aren’t necessary but the will help you to make a wider variety of flowers using the following paper flower templates.
+Making Cricut flowers will save cutting time, but that is also not necessary if you don’t have one (thinking of buying a Cricut? check out this Cricut Maker guide).

 Create Something Beautiful with Your Hands